opsmartin/portfolio-static-page/_posts/2025-06-25-lessons-from-deploying-onprem-LLM-cost-effectively.md

 In k8s, the *detached* nodes never disappear from the nodes list, but are instead marked as `NotReady`.

-This got us down to **1 minute service ready speed** - from the initial user query to starting processing the workload - without incurring cloud costs for costly GPU virtual machines while the service is idle.
+This got us down to **1m30s service ready speed** - from the initial user query to starting processing the workload - without incurring cloud costs for costly GPU virtual machines while the service is idle.